Union army: Major organizations

 Each of these armies was usually commanded by a major general.
 Typically, the Department or District commander also had field command of the army of the same name, but some conflicts within the ranks occurred when this was not true, particularly when an army crossed a geographic boundary.

-The commanding officer of an army was authorized a number of aide-de-camps as their personal staff and a general staff.
+The commanding officer of an army was authorized a number of aides-de-camp as their personal staff and a general staff.
 The general staff included representatives of the other combat arms, such as a chief of artillery and chief of cavalry (the infantry being typically represented by the commanding officer) and representatives of the staff bureaus and offices.
-The staff department officers typically assigned to an army or military department included an assistant adjutant general, a chief quartermaster, a chief commissary of subsistence, an assistant inspector general, an ordnance officer (all with the rank of colonel) and a medical director. the actual number of personnel assigned to an army's headquarters could be quite large: at gettysburg the headquarters of general Meade (excluding engineers, the artillery reserve and the headquarters of each corps) was no less than 3,486 strong.
+The staff department officers typically assigned to an army or military department included an assistant adjutant general, a chief quartermaster, a chief commissary of subsistence, an assistant inspector general, an ordnance officer (all with the rank of colonel) and a medical director.
+The actual number of personnel assigned to an army's headquarters could be quite large: at Gettysburg the headquarters of General Meade (excluding engineers, the artillery reserve and the headquarters of each corps) was no less than 3,486 strong.

 Tactical organizations

 The military organization of the United States Army was based on the traditions developed in Europe, with the regiment being the basis of recruitment, training and maneuvering.
 However, for a variety of reasons there could be vast differences in the number of actual soldiers organized even into units of the same type.
-Changes in how units were structured during the course of the war, contrasts in organizational principals between Regular and Volunteer units, and even simple misnaming all played a role.
+Changes in how units were structured during the course of the war, contrasts in organizational principals between regular and volunteer units, and even simple misnaming all played a role.
 Thus for example, comparing two infantry regiments at their full authorized strength one might have twice as many soldiers as the other.
 Furthermore, even when units were of equivalent size, their actual effectiveness depended greatly on training, leadership, equipment and other factors.